Alfresco/alfresco-build-tools/docs/security.md

 * Replying with Skip, will skip to the next secret without marking the current secret

+> Marking each detection as a secret or not is just to make everyone aware that
+> a secret is meant to be there or if an issue that needs to be solved

 At this point you can commit the baseline:

 ```sh